Paterson says lack of NI community relations paper is 'disappointing'

 To an invited audience of around 80 people, the secretary of state then turned his attention to political affairs north of the border.

-He said "politics in Northern Ireland is more stable than at any time in over a generation".'Carved up'
+He said "politics in Northern Ireland is more stable than at any time in over a generation".

 He later added that more needs to be done regarding a shared future, saying that "for all the progress in recent years, Northern Ireland remains at many levels a deeply divided society".